ethereum/EIPs/EIPS/eip-ERC20Spendable.md

 Any ERC20 interaction beyond a simple transfer requires the user to authorise a contract to their token then make a call on this contract.
 This has two main disadvantages:

 1. The holder of the ERC20 token must make two contract calls for a single operation.
 This increases friction and gas cost.
 2. The holder gives permission to transfer tokens (in some cases for all of their holding), to another address.
-This has obvious security implications, and is the root cause of many stoken tokens.
+This has obvious security implications, and is the root cause of many stolen tokens.

 ## Specification